 I became a One Stroke Certified Instructor by taking training in April 2005 in Madison, WI (that's the area where I grew up, so it was fun to go back there).

 I'm a member of the Black Hills Area Decorative Artists and the Society of Decorative Painters.

 I'm also a Certified Wildlife Biologist and work full time as a Fish and Wildlife Biologist.
 Many of the things I paint are nature-related.
 If you are trying to contact me and can't find me, I'm probably outside which is where I prefer to be.
 So be sure to leave a message when you call.
 Thanks.

 In the photo, I'm holding a 10-day old peregrine falcon chick.
 It was being placed into an existing nest near the top of the Capitol Building in Madison, WI.

 I'm originally from Wisconsin (yes, a Cheesehead).
-I've been in South Dakota over eight years.
+I've been in South Dakota since 2002.